josmar-crwdstffng/angular/aio/content/guide/i18n-common-deploy.md

 ## Configure a server

-Typical deployment of multiple languages serve each language from a different subdirectory.
+Typical deployment of multiple languages serve each language from a different sub-directory.
 Users are redirected to the preferred language defined in the browser using the `Accept-Language` HTTP header.
 If the user has not defined a preferred language, or if the preferred language is not available, then the server falls back to the default language.
-To change the language, change your current location to another subdirectory.
+To change the language, change your current location to another sub-directory.
-The change of subdirectory often occurs using a menu implemented in the application.
+The change of sub-directory often occurs using a menu implemented in the application.

 <div class="alert is-helpful">